ruizjorgealt/availability-on-the-spot/README.md

 Serveless lambda plays a important role using in implementing a highly available and fault tolerant infrastructure using spot instances.
 As previously mentioned, whenever aws is about to take away your spot ec2 instances, you are provided with a 2 minute windows in which you have to take action.
 Using lambda, we can receive retrieve this warning using CloudWatch Events.
 This warning then trigger a lambda function that will allow us to be proactive and take action.
 This ensures that users to do experience downtimes or unreliable web services due to a unhealthy instance.

 ![python + boto 3](https://jorgearuiz.net/wp-content/uploads/2019/08/python_boto.jpeg)
+Once a lambda function starts, it will execute our python code.
+Using boto 3, we can access our aws environment and manage our resources.
+Our python code will perform a series of steps that will ensure that a new spot instance is deployed.

+#### Determining Zone To Deploy Instance

 ### Variables